craffael/lehrfempp/doc/doxygen/pages/quick_reference_emp.md

 [TOC]

 > [!caution]
 > The contents of this page is discussed in @lref_link{rem:cppconcepts}.
-Please read before using quick reference.
+Please read this section before using the quick reference.

 ## Overview

-LehrFEM++ provides some built-in lf::assemble::EntityMatrixProvider (EMPs) and entity lf::assemble::EntityVectorProvider (EVPs) for common PDEs.
-Users can also define custom EMPs and EVPs.
-EMPs/EVPs are used to compute local element matrices for finite element methods and are usually passed to the `lf::assemble::AssembleMatrixLocally` / `lf::assemble::AssembleVectorLocally` functions (see also [Quick Reference - Assembly](@ref quick_reference_assembly)).
+LehrFEM++ includes built-in `lf::assemble::EntityMatrixProvider` (EMPs) and `lf::assemble::EntityVectorProvider` (EVPs) for common PDEs.
+Custom EMPs/EVPs can also be defined.
+These providers compute local element matrices/vectors for finite element methods and are typically passed to `lf::assemble::AssembleMatrixLocally` or `lf::assemble::AssembleVectorLocally` (see [Assembly](@ref quick_reference_assembly)).

 ## Custom Entity Vector Providers {#custom_entity_vector_providers}

-A custom entity matrix provider has to implement the `lf::assemble::EntityMatrixProvider` concept.
-The following snippets offer minimal definitions for EMPs and EVPs:
+A custom EMP must implement the `lf::assemble::EntityMatrixProvider` concept.
+Minimal definitions:

 @snippet snippets/assembler.cc lflinfeelmat